Non-abelian Quantum Statistics on Graphs: Introduction

 \section{Introduction}

 The main conceptual difference in the description of classical and quantum particles is the indistinguishability of the latter.
-Mathematically, it places certain constrains on the structure of many particle configuration space.
-In fact, for $n$ particles living in a topological space $X$ the configuration space is not a cartesian $X^{\times n }$ but rather
+Mathematically, indistinguishability of particles can be imposed already on the level of many particle configuration space.
+For $n$ particles that live in a topological space $X$ this is done by considering some particular tuples of length $n$ that consist of points from $X$, i.e. elements of $X^{\times n}$.
+Namely, these are the unordered tuples of distinct points from $X$.
+In other words, we consider space $C_n(X)$ defined as follows.

 where $\Delta_n:=\{(x_1,\dots,x_n)\in X^{\times n}:\ \exists_{i\neq j}\ x_i=x_j\}$ and $S_n$ is the permutation group that acts on $X^{\times n}$ by permuting coordinates \cite{L-M}.
-Thus, the property of particles being indistinguishable is imposed already at the level of their configurations.
-Moreover, it is easy to see, that exchanges of particles on $X$ correspond to closed loops in $C_n(X)$ \cite{Souriau,L-M,Wilczek}.
+It is easy to see that exchanges of particles on $X$ correspond to closed loops in $C_n(X)$ \cite{Souriau,L-M,Wilczek}.
 Under this identification all possible quantum statistics (QS) are classified by unitary representations of the fundamental group $\pi_1(C_n(X))$.
 When $X=\mathbb{R}^2$ this group is known to be the braid group and when $X=\mathbb{R}^k$, where $k\geq 3$, it is the permutation group $S_n$.
-QS corresponding to a one-dimensional unitary representation of $\pi_1(C_n(X))$ is called abelian whereas QS corresponding to a higher dimensional non-abelian unitary representation is called non-abelian QS.
-In fact quantum statistics can be also viewed as a flat connection on the configuration space $C_n(X)$ that modifies definition of the momentum operator according to minimal coupling principle.
-The flatness of the connection ensures that there are no classical forces associated with it and the resulting physical phenomena is purely quantum \cite{BR97,ChruJam} (c.f.
-Aharonov-Bohm effect \cite{AB})
+QS corresponding to a one-dimensional unitary representation of $\pi_1(C_n(X))$ is called abelian whereas QS corresponding to a higher dimensional non-abelian unitary representation is called non-abelian.
+Quantum statistics can be also viewed as a flat connection on the configuration space $C_n(X)$ that modifies definition of the momentum operator according to minimal coupling principle.
+The flatness of the connection ensures that there are no classical forces associated with it and the resulting physical phenomena are purely quantum \cite{BR97,ChruJam} (cf. Aharonov-Bohm effect \cite{AB})